Rates:

 Your safety is our priority.
 All our guides are well-trained in safety procedures and first aid.
 We also ensure that all the gear and equipment used are in top condition.
 During the tour, it’s essential to follow the guides’ instructions to ensure everyone’s safety.

-For the best preparation for this unforgettable Alaskan adventure, we recommend a few online resources.
-The Alaska Department of Fish and Gameprovides information on winter fishing opportunities, helping you understand what to expect on the ice.
+For the best preparation for our tours to see the northern lights, we recommend a few online resources.
+The Alaska Department of Fish and Game provides information on winter fishing opportunities, helping you understand what to expect on the ice.
 Meanwhile, Alaskan.org offers valuable insights into the historical world of dog sledding in Alaska.

 Equally important is understanding the exhilaration and safety of snowmobiling.
 Here is an excellent article from Snowmobile Guide on general safety tips.
 To round out your preparation, don’t forget to check the weather forecast for your trip on the National Weather Service’s Alaska page.
 With these resources at your disposal, your three-day adventure in Alaska will be an experience of a lifetime.